 a1-standard-4 is our machine name with 4 virtual CPUs, 8 GB of memory and 50 GB of disk.

-Blocks define actions for your pipeline.
+Blocks define actions for the pipeline.
 They are executed sequentially and are probably the most important part of this file.
 Each block has a task that defines one or more jobs, and these jobs define the commands to execute.
 Once all jobs in a block are complete, the next block begins.
 Essentially, blocks define your Continuous Integration and Continuous Delivery pipeline flow.

-Is everything green (Passed)?.
+Is everything green (Passed)?
 You did it! 🎉

 Before doing it, let’s make a quick overview of Continuous Integration.
 In this process, we commit our changes to the main code branch that triggers an automated code to build and run.
 Every

 git push origin branch will trigger the automated process defined in the

 semaphore.yml configuration file.
 This way we focus on our work rather than manually build and test code every time we do changes.

 Continuous Integration helps us archive a build that can be deployed and the automated tests check every tested code to be safe to deploy.

 Our code changes continuously while working on our apps.
 In practice, we deploy several versions of our apps, sometimes even on the same day.
 Rather, to fix bugs, add new features, refactoring some code, etc. It’s an endless cycle.
 Continuous Delivery is exactly this process.
 If we configure our project to trigger our defined pipeline automatically and fully automate the entire process of push code from our repository to production, the process is called Continuous Deployment.

 We want to define our pipeline with steps to do Continuous Deployment, so we can focus only on our code while working in small iterations and always keep the code in a deployable state.